mrkschan/ctags-status/README.md

 # ctags-status package

-Show function name of the current line on the status bar.
+Show the class/function/scope name of the current line on the status bar.

 ![A screenshot of ctags-status package](https://github.com/mrkschan/ctags-status/blob/master/docs/screenshot.png?raw=true)